peytonrunyan/beautiful-jekyll/_posts/2020-11-23-probability.md

 ### **Likelihood- P(X|Y)**

-Likelihood gets deep.
-The fourth link goes in depth into likelihood.
-But we can think of it as the probability of our input data given our target.

 In the case of estimating parameters, P(X|theta) we can think of it as the probability of observing our data if the parameter theta was the actual parameter describing the distribution.

+So why is it called likelihood?
+This is because P(X|theta) is equal to L(theta|X).
+In other words, the likelihood of a paramter given the observed data is equal to the probability of observing the data given the parameter.